OsamaTaher/Annoration-SendNotificationOnSuccess/README.md

 # @SendNotificationOnSuccess
-Java annoration to generate event when methods annotated with executed
+Java annoration to generate event when methods annotated with it get executed